liflab/beepbeep-3-book/markdown/custom/README.md

 However, this is not the expected output.
 As we have seen in a previous example, the next event that should be output by processor `s1` is the second instance of number 2.
 Processor `s2` should be a *stateful* copy of `s1`, and hence, produce the same output event.
 Instead, the call to `pull` on `s2` resulted in `s2` pulling number 3 from `src2` and sending it to its output.
 The reason for this strange behaviour is the fact that, when `s1` was duplicated, the contents of its input and output queues was not transferred to `s2`.
 It turns out that the events present in these queues, most of the time, are also part of a processor's state.

-Technically, a descendent of `SynchronousProcessor` does not have a direct access to these queues.
+Technically, a descendent of `SynchronousProcessor` does not have direct access to these queues.
 Rather than copying their contents manually in every implementation of `duplicate`, a shortcut consists of calling a method called <!--\index{Processor@\texttt{Processor}!duplicateInto@\texttt{duplicateInto}} \texttt{duplicateInto}-->`duplicateInto`<!--/i-->, provided by the `Processor` class.
 This method receives as an argument the target copy of the `Processor`; it is responsible for copying the contents of the input and output queues into this object.
 We can hence create a new version of `Stutter`, called `StutteringCopy`, containing a "corrected" version of method `duplicate`.
 The method now looks as follows:

 ``` java
 public StutteringCopy duplicate(boolean with_state)